sirkotsky/falmouth/content/blog/2022-02-10 Week 3 - Persona.md

 ![Feature analysis](./img/02/03-analysis-features.jpeg)

+==Takeaways==
+- Research is a long and non-linear process: being comfortable with having to pivot is the key to achieving great results;
+- Short interview sessions with 5 people yield fantastic insights;
+- When creating persona, humanise it, while basing it off of real insights — make it believable, alive, human;
+- Focus on what can be borrowed from the competitors, but do not forget to identify new opportunities.

 ---

 #### References

 CADDICK, Richard and Steve CABLE.
 2011. _Communicating the User Experience: A Practical Guide for Creating Useful UX Documentation_.
 Hoboken, UNITED KINGDOM: John Wiley & Sons, Incorporated.
 Available at: [http://ebookcentral.proquest.com/lib/falmouth-ebooks/detail.action?docID=698119](http://ebookcentral.proquest.com/lib/falmouth-ebooks/detail.action?docID=698119) [accessed 21 Jan 2022].

+DEVECCHI, Alice and Luca GUERRINI.
+2017.
+‘Empathy and Design.
+A New Perspective’. _The Design Journal_ 20(sup1), S4357–64.

+GIBBONS, SARAH.
+2019.
+"Sympathy Vs. Empathy In UX". _Nielsen Norman Group_ [online].
+Available at: https://www.nngroup.com/articles/sympathy-vs-empathy-ux/ [accessed 7 Feb 2022].

 HOWARD, Tharon.
 2014.
 ‘Journey Mapping: A Brief Overview’. _Communication Design Quarterly_ 2(3), 10–3.

+HUSSERL, E. 1973.
+Cartesianische Meditationen und Pariser Vorträge, Husserliana I

 LAUBHEIMER, Page.
 2016.
 ‘Wireflows: A UX Deliverable for Workflows and Apps’. _Nielsen Norman Group_ [online].
 Available at: [https://www.nngroup.com/articles/wireflows/](https://www.nngroup.com/articles/wireflows/) [accessed 6 Feb 2022].

+MENESES, R. 2011.
+Experiences of ‘Empathy’.
+Doctoral thesis, School of Psychology, University of
+Birmingham.

 My Modern Met.
 ‘Interview: Jason Travis Captures Personalities Based on What People Carry with Them’, 14 December 2015. [https://mymodernmet.com/behind-the-lens-jason-travis-series-persona/](https://mymodernmet.com/behind-the-lens-jason-travis-series-persona/).